docent-net/renemoser.net/source/_posts/2014-01-01-test-ansible-roles-with-travis-ci.md

 ## Set up a playbook

-First, we set up a simple playbook targeted to localhost and include var files, tasks and handlers:
+First, we set up a simple playbook targeted to localhost and <del>include var files, tasks and handlers</del> the new role, because otherwise ansible does not handle it as a role (dependencies, defaults):

     ---
     - hosts: localhost
       remote_user: root
-      vars_files:
+      roles:
-        - 'vars/main.yml'
+      - ansible-role-ntp

-        - 'defaults/main.yml'
+<del>This base playbook can be used in every role with no change.</del> Use the name of your git repo for the role.

-      tasks:
+## ansible.cfg

-        - include: 'tasks/main.yml'
+Because ansible would use the default `role_path` to handle the role, the above playbook would not work.
+Therefore we make an ansible.cfg in the root path of the role in which we define the correct `role_path`.

-      handlers:
+    [defaults]
-        - include: 'handlers/main.yml'
+    roles_path = ../

-This base playbook can be used in every role with no change.
+As you can see, we define the roles path to be the one directory level above.

 ## Set up a .travis.yml

 The travis file is also straigt forward.
 As we know, the test will run on [Ubuntu](http://www.ubuntu.com), we also install some known dependencices by default, like `python-apt` and `python-pycurl`.

-We install latest released ansible and set up the inventory.
+We install latest released ansible <del>and set up the inventory</del>.
+There is no need to set up an inventory file as ansible can use localhost without an inventory since version 1.5.
 Then we check first for syntax errors and after this, we run the playbook.

 To gain root permissions on Travis, we must use `--sudo`, even though, `remote_user` is set as `root`.